ErikBlomsterberg/coloring_les_mis/README.md

 ## Setup
 1. install requirements listed in requirements.txt
+2. Unzip rar-files
-2. 'tendimension' is a NLP-tool called by the file 'ttn_to_mttn.ipynb'.
-Instruction to set up the tool: https://github.com/lajello/tendimensions.
+3. 'tendimension' is a NLP-tool called by the file 'ttn_to_mttn.ipynb', instruction to set up the tool: https://github.com/lajello/tendimensions.

 ## Author
 Erik Blomsterberg